Dream Meaning

 Bronze statue of the she-wolf suckling Romulus and Remus, the Capitoline Wolf, Capitoline Museums, Rome.

 The Capitoline Wolf, Capitoline Museums, Rome.
-Wolf dreams in Jung's analytical psychology typically represent the shadow — the wild, instinctual self that civilized consciousness has suppressed (The Archetypes and the Collective Unconscious, CW 9i).
+Wolf dreams in Jung's analytical psychology typically represent the shadow, the wild, instinctual self that civilized consciousness has suppressed (The Archetypes and the Collective Unconscious, CW 9i).
 In Old Norse saga tradition, a wolf appearing in a dream is specifically the fylgja of an approaching violent figure (Njáls saga ch.
 23).
-Capitoline Wolf (Lupa Capitolina), Capitoline Museums.
-Public domain via Wikimedia Commons.
+Photograph by Wilfredor.
+CC0 via Wikimedia Commons.

 Dreams of wolves draw on two substantive interpretive frameworks.
 In C.G.
 Jung's analytical psychology (The Archetypes and the Collective Unconscious, 1959, Collected Works Vol. 9i), the wolf typically represents shadow-aspects, instinct, and sometimes the 'devouring mother' complex.
-In Old Norse saga tradition, a wolf appearing in a dream is a specific omen: the fylgja of a violent or outlaw figure approaching (Njáls saga 23 is the canonical case; see our fylgja tradition page).
+In Old Norse saga tradition, a wolf appearing in a dream is a specific omen: the fylgja of a violent or outlaw figure approaching (Njáls saga 23 is the canonical case).
 Contemporary dream-research (J. Allan Hobson, Robert Stickgold) treats dream-imagery as emergent from memory-consolidation processes rather than as external messaging.

 Frequently asked